 Turning a verb into a noun necessarily entails abstraction.2 As a result, the deterrence literature is a rich and controversial one.
-Its application to military matters has produced an extremely complex lexicon replete with nuanced distinctions.3

-Proving that deterrence has worked in any specific case requires proving a counterfactual, i.e., why something did not happen.
-As such, it is a bit like trying to divide an integer by zero: You can get any answer you want.
-This helps explain why the literature on deterrence is so rich.
+Its application to military matters has produced an extremely complex lexicon replete with nuanced distinctions.3 Proving that deterrence has worked in any specific case also requires proving a counterfactual, i.e., why something did not happen.
+As a result, it is a bit like trying to divide an integer by zero: You can get nearly any answer you want.
+This helps explain why the academic literature on deterrence is so extensive.

-The topic of deterrence, however, is not simply academic.
-If the public or leadership of a country believes that a certain military deterrent force will (or will not) work, that belief itself becomes a military factor that should shape military operations.
-Acts of successful deterrence, then, may be difficult to prove or disprove, but perceptions of how well a deterrent force will or will not work matter.
-Also, we have historical evidence of when attempts to deter have failed, which helps us appreciate what deterrence operationally requires.
+The topic of deterrence, however, is not simply an academic exercise.
+If the public or leadership of a country believes a certain military deterrent force will (or will not) work, that belief itself becomes a military factor that shapes military operations.
+Successful deterrence may be difficult to prove or disprove, but perceptions of how well a deterrent force will or will not work matter.
+As a consequence, we at least have historical evidence of when attempts to deter have failed, which helps us appreciate what military deterrence operationally requires.

-A good place to start to ground one's understanding of nuclear deterrence is the lead-up to WWII and how the United States hoped its military deployments might deter Axis aggression.
+Here, a good place to start is the lead-up to WWII and how the United States hoped its military deployments might deter Axis aggression.
 As we will see, the lessons from this history shaped security experts' thinking about how nuclear deterrence might work.
-This history still shapes our views today.